 How often has your physical therapist – massage or otherwise – just worked where you said you were sore?
 They are usually missing the point!

-The reason for that is usually that muscle imbalances in the legs have resulted in the right hip pulling low and left hip high.
+One reason is usually that muscle imbalances in the legs have contributed to the right hip pulling low and left hip high.
 (Muscle imbalances in the shoulder blade area, neck and chest will also be contributing, but that’s another story!)

 These effects continue throughout the body.
-Experienced, competent therapists take all this opposite and proprioceptive activity into account to give you the best treatment.
+Competent, experienced therapists take all this opposite and proprioceptive activity into account to give you the best treatment.

 I can guarantee that’s what I’ll give you.